 While this new liquidity provisioning approach improves LPs' capital efficiency, it comes with its risks.
 In UniswapV2, LPs could suffer impermanent loss if the price deviates significantly.
 This risk is amplified in UniswapV3.
 If the trading price in the pool goes outside a position’s price range, all the capital will get converted to the cheaper asset, resulting in a significant loss of reserves.

 |Illustrative comparison between impermanent loss in UniswapV2 and UniswapV3 (this is illustrative only, true impermanent loss depends upon the user's exact position and their choice of price range)|

 Active Liquidity Management

-To counter this possibility, LPs need to manage their positions and frequently update the price range actively.
-Not only do they need to monitor their positions continuously, but they also anticipate market volatility and price trends.
-On the other hand, continuous rebalancing will also lead to high gas costs.
-This makes it difficult for retail users who want to provide passive liquidity efficiently.
+To counter the market volatility and anticipate price trends, LPs need to manage their positions and sometimes frequently update the price ranges actively.
+But if continuous rebalancing happens it may lead to high gas costs which makes it difficult for retail users who prefer to provide passive liquidity efficiently.

-A possible solution to these issues is to create an on-chain protocol where liquidity providers can invest their assets in various technical strategies via a smart contract.
+One possible solution to these issues is to create an on-chain protocol where liquidity providers can invest their assets in various technical strategies via a smart contract.
 The contract would then rebalance the positions based on different technical indicators.
-While the approach makes sense at first glance, it can run into various problems.
+While the approach makes sense at first glance, it may run into various problems such as: